sled-group/Transparent-Coherent-PMD/README.md

 poetry shell
 ```

-Note that the same CUDA installation must be available whenever you activate the environment using `poetry shell`.
-The script `prepare_great_lakes.sh` provides the set of commands to run to prepare the Great Lakes environment after initial setup; run it from this repo.
+Note that the same CUDA installation must be available whenever you activate the environment using `poetry shell` or `poetry run`.

 ### Jupyter Notebook Support